-With regard to reasonable accommodation, the FCC continues to bolster its proactive efforts in the area of accessibility and the agency's complementary efforts going forward will include, but not be limited to, providing increased training opportunities for employees, managers and supervisors, and increasing awareness of the FCC's policies and procedures regarding reasonable accommodations.
-To this end, during calendar year 2022, the agency launched an instructor-led training initiative about the FCC's reasonable accommodations policy and procedures with both supervisor and employee courses.
+With regard to reasonable accommodations, the FCC continues to bolster its proactive efforts in the area of accessibility and the agency's complementary efforts going forward will include, but not be limited to, providing increased training opportunities for employees, managers and supervisors, and increasing awareness of the FCC's policies and procedures regarding reasonable accommodations.
+To this end, during FY 2022, the agency made orientation and mobility support services available at the FCC's Headquarters facility to assist FCC employees with orientation or mobility-related disabilities.23 In addition, during calendar year 2023, the agency launched an instructor-led training initiative about the FCC's reasonable accommodations policy and procedures with both supervisor and employee courses, offering a total of five instructor-led reasonable accommodations training sessions.

 By focusing on these steps, there is an increased likelihood that the number of formal complaints in these areas will continue to decline.
-The FCC will continue the following measures: (1) to reiterate the importance of supervisors improving communication with employees and providing effective feedback regarding the assignment of duties; (2) to seek to partner with the Equal Employment Opportunity Commission to provide additional training concerning reasonable accommodations for FCC employees; and (3) to provide increased diversity, equity, inclusion, and accessibility training.
+The FCC will continue the following measures: (1) to reiterate the importance of supervisors improving communication with employees and providing effective feedback 24 regarding the assignment of duties; (2) to explore additional platforms to provide additional training concerning reasonable accommodations for FCC employees; and (3) to provide increased diversity, equity, inclusion, and accessibility training and resources.